Ficool

 But belief is not the only weapon.

 The ground lurched violently.
 A fissure split the cliff face, not where I stood, but between us and the hunters—clean, deliberate, final.
+Dust hissed upward, and tiny pebbles floated briefly before settling again.

 Rowan grabbed my arm.
 "Ariana, that wasn't you."

 I felt it then—the shift.
 A pressure not aligned with me, but pushing against the same threads I touched.
+Something summoned, something ancient, testing whether I would break or bend.

-They're forcing it, she warned.
-If they can't control you, they'll provoke you.
+Nyxara's presence flared, sharp and alert in my mind.
+They're forcing it.
+If they can't control you, they will provoke you.

 I stepped forward instead of back.